petermeissner/wikipediatrend/cran-comments.md

 Since last submission to CRAN:

-- I changed the last sentence of the package description as requested
+- I changed the last sentence of the package description in DESCRIPTION as requested

 Furthermore